ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

 # How To Change a Typewriter Ribbon

+So, you've been writing on your typewriter for a while and your text is starting to look a bit see-through.
+Luckily, there's a simple fix for that!
+Read on to learn how to replace a typewriter ribbon and eliminate those obnoxiously transparent letters.

+>Note: The images used in this tutorial are for a Brother typewriter.
+Different typewriters may have different, less complex spool mechanisms, and may not include a spring-loaded arm or spool shaft pin.

 ## Materials

 Not much is required to successfully change your typewriters ink ribbon.
 All you need is: